ParaffinIoT/broker/README.md

 * Make sure you have at least Node 4.3.
 Also Broker is tested against versions 0.12, 4.3.1 and 5.
 Attention: you should currently not use broker with node 5.7 `node --version`
 * Install mongo locally using https://www.digitalocean.com/community/tutorials/how-to-install-mongodb-on-ubuntu-18-04 and https://docs.mongodb.com/manual/administration/install-community/
 * Run `mongo` to connect to your database, just to make sure it's working.
 Once you see a mongo prompt, exit with Control-D
-* Clone this repo. `git clone -b https://github.com/ParaffinIoT/broker`
+* Clone this repo. `git clone -b dev https://github.com/ParaffinIoT/broker`
 * Change directory. `cd broker`
 * `npm install`
 * Run the server with: `npm start`